5 Habits to Keep Your Data Clean

 Even with validation rules and a system like WaterGrass’ EACC, you are still likely to come across a few inconsistencies with manual data entry.
 This is especially true if you have many hands in the database.

 Bring your database team to the table and discuss what standards need to be established to make everyone’s work a bit easier.
-Find the holes, and fill them with training, written protocols, or plan to develop a new data validation rule in the system.
-Establish naming conventions and a database glossary for these conventions if necessary.
-This will not only help to ensure that your staff is all on the same page, but will also make your reports easier to pull, and keep your system updated and ever-evolving to do the work for you.
+Find the holes.
+Then fill your holes with training, written protocols, or plan to develop a new data validation rule in the system.
+Establish naming conventions and a database glossary if necessary.
+This will not only help to ensure that your staff is all on the same page, but will also make your reports easier to pull in the future.
+And it will keep your system updated and ever-evolving to do the work for you.

 Manage Duplicates

-In WaterGrass, like in many systems, the database will alert users when they are viewing an Account or Contact record which may have a duplicate.
+In WaterGrass, the database will alert users when they are viewing an Account or Contact which may have a duplicate.
 Then the user who is accessing that record can take care of it right then and there.

 Databases may also have duplicate reports that can help users look at potential dupes across the database all at once.
 At WaterGrass, we have half a dozen duplicate record reports, housed in the WG Data Health Folder.
-To keep an eye on these reports and handle dupes in a bite-size amount, you can schedule these reports to run every week and send an email alert only when the database finds a new potential duplicate record.
+To keep an eye on these reports and handle dupes in a bite-size amount, you can schedule these reports to run every week.

 Schedule Weekly Clean Ups

 Whether you’re managing dupes, filling in missing fields, fixing historic data to match a new data entry standard or something else, it can be hard to find the time unless you schedule it.
-Think about the tasks you find yourself repeating.
-If they can’t be automated, then they need to be handled as you go and setting aside this type of time will help.
+Think about the bottlenecks you hit when you’re at a deadline.
+Can you handle these issues as you go?

-We recommend scheduling data health reports, or reminders to arrive at your inbox mid-week (or at a time where you actually have time to tackle them).
+We recommend scheduling data health reports, or reminders to arrive at your inbox where you actually have time to tackle them.
 In WaterGrass you can subscribe to data health reports or other custom reports and they will be sent to you on the day you prefer.
 Get to what you can get to during your scheduled time, and tackle the remaining records in the email that arrives next week.
-If you’re managing the books for your organization, this bit by bit approach can be key to closing each month on time.
+If you’re managing the books for your organization, this bit by bit approach could be key to closing each month on time.

 Create Multiple User Permissions